oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
-Includes extra modules for OpenCV from the contrib repository.

 **More Information**